Building symmetries into data-driven manifold dynamics models for complex flows: application to two-dimensional Kolmogorov flow: Results

 The results we obtain with this framework should be equivariant with respect to initial conditions.
 This means that after we apply any of the symmetry operations described above to an initial condition, the resulting trajectory from the original initial condition and the new initial condition must be equivalent up to this symmetry operation.
 Here we show that our methodology retains equivariance.
 We select the IRMAE-WD models with the lowest MSEs at a dimension of $d_h=10$, which is a conservative dimension estimates for the fundamental case, for both the phase-aligned and fundamental model.
 We then sample 1000 initial conditions separated by 10 time units such that we cover different regions of state space.
 For every initial condition, we apply all the discrete symmetry operations in the original Fourier space, mapping the data into every octant.
 Then we evolve these initial conditions forward 1000 time units with the DManD model, with and without symmetry charting.
 To test for equivariance, we compute the trajectory error $TE$ between predicted trajectories as follows

 where $i$ corresponds to the trajectory number, and $j$ to the initial chart (i.e.~$j=0$ corresponds to the original initial condition of the $i$th trajectory).
-Fig. \ref{equiv_error} presents this error through time for our symmetry charting method (Fundamental) and for models with only phase-alignment.
+Fig. \ref{equiv_error} presents this error through time for our symmetry charting method (blue) and for models with only phase-alignment (red).

-As expected, the time integration from the model trained in the fundamental space satisfies equivariance perfectly with a $TE=0$.
-The phase-aligned curve does not satisfy equivariance, and we see that trajectories diverge fairly quickly.
+As expected, the time integration from the model trained in the fundamental domain satisfies equivariance perfectly with a $TE=0$.
+The phase-aligned curve does not satisfy equivariance, and we see that trajectories diverge fairly quickly, leading to substantial error.

 A more severe consequence of not enforcing the discrete symmetries can be seen in trajectory predictions.
-Fig. \ref{fig:enstrophy_all} depicts $\| \omega (t) \| $ vs $t$ for the true data (shown in black) and the time integration of initial conditions starting in different charts (red -- $\ind=0$, blue -- $\ind=1$, and green -- $\ind=2$) for both fundamental (a) and phase-aligned cases (b).
+Fig. \ref{fig:enstrophy_all} depicts $\| \omega (t) \| $ vs.~$t$ for the true data (shown in black) and the time integration of initial conditions starting in different charts (red -- $\ind=0$, blue -- $\ind=1$, and green -- $\ind=2$) for both fundamental (a) and phase-aligned cases (b).
 In all cases, the predicted trajectories diverge from the true trajectory after some time -- this is expected for a chaotic system, as explore further in Section \ref{sec:short_time}.
 However, the symmetry-charted predictions in Fig. \ref{fig:enstr_Fund} exhibit excellent short-time tracking and captures the bursting event that happens around $t=100$.
 At longer times, the prediction is not quantitatively accurate but still captures the alternation between quiescent and bursting intervals observed in the true data.
 By contrast, the predictions for the phase-aligned model, Fig. \ref{fig:enstr_Phase}, deviate quickly from the true data, and furthermore do not even exhibit intermittency between quiescent and bursting dynamics -- they stay in a bursting regime.
 Thus the models that do not account for the discrete symmetries do not capture the dynamics correctly, even at a qualitative level.
 These results reinforce the major advantage of properly accounting for symmetries, as the symmetry charting method does.